nrkno/core-components/packages/core-input/readme.md

 ```

 ### input.select
 `'input.select'` event is fired when the user clicks/selects a item (both for VanillaJS and React/Preact components).
 The `input.select` event is cancelable, meaning you can use `event.preventDefault()` to cancel replacing the input value and handle select-action yourself.
-The event also bubbles, and can therefore be detected both from button element itself, or any parent element (read event delegation):
+The event also bubbles, and can therefore be detected both from the button element itself, or any parent element (read event delegation):

 ```js
 document.addEventListener('input.select', (event) => {